 One of the few free camping areas left on the Great Ocean Road, Stevensons Falls is located up in the Otway forest just a short walk from the beautiful waterfall.
 There’s a huge flat area with plenty of large trees to provide shelter and a toilet.
 You can easily walk to the waterfall and along the river and enjoy being amongst the green forest for a night.

-Located just 15-minutes away from the Great Ocean Road near Lorne, Big Hill is a public paid campground with a limited number of spots amongst the beautiful forest.
+Located just 15 minutes from the Great Ocean Road near Lorne, Big Hill is a public paid campground with a limited number of spots amongst the beautiful forest.
 It’s an incredibly peaceful spot and a great place to escape the bustle of the coast for the night.

 While you can certainly explore the Great Ocean Road at any time of year, there can be some dramatic changes in weather from season to season.
-Summer is definitely the most popular time to travel and is when the weather is at its warmest.
-This makes it perfect for the beach, but it is also the popular local holiday time over Christmas and New Year, so you should expect places to be a little crowded.
+Summer is definitely the most popular time to travel and when the weather is at its warmest.
+This makes it perfect for the beach, but it’s also the popular local holiday time over Christmas and New Years, so you should expect places to be a little crowded.

 In comparison, winter features overcast skies, drizzle and downright chilly weather.
 However, it’s much quieter at this time and you can still get lucky with some clear days, if you have the time and patience.
 Live by the old adage – of there’s no such thing as bad weather, just poor clothing choices.

 Autumn/fall and spring are the two best seasons to explore the Great Ocean Road.
 These shoulder seasons mean fewer crowds than summer but much warmer days than winter, which provide the perfect balance.

 Officially the Great Ocean Road runs from Torquay to Allansford.
 This distance is 240 kilometres (149 miles) and can take around five hours to drive one way, with a few brief stops.
 This means it’s possible to do the Great Ocean Road in one long day, but it’s certainly more enjoyable if you can spare two or more days.